Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/IPleaseWaitServiceExtensions.md

 ### PushInScope(IPleaseWaitService pleaseWaitService, string status)

 Calls String) and returns a disposable token.
-As soon as the token is disposed, it will call Pop.This is a great way to safely show a busy indicator and ensure that the indicator hides, even when an exception occurs.
+As soon as the token is disposed, it will call Pop.
+This is a great way to safely show a busy indicator and ensure that the indicator hides, even when an exception occurs.

 #### Parameters